 - Crackers/Chips – For spreading upon!

-To make cranberry goat cheese spread, make a quick fresh berry cranberry sauce.
-Then whip up the cranberry sauce with goat cheese and cream cheese and mix in toasted pecans.
+To make my cranberry goat cheese spread, make a quick fresh berry cranberry sauce.
+Then whip up the cranberry sauce with the cheese and mix in toasted pecans.
 Serve with crackers.

 Mix fresh cranberries with orange juice, sugar, balsamic, and salt.
 Bring the sauce to a simmer in a pot and let it cook until the cranberries have all burst and the sauce is thick.